Final Crisis

-"Final Crisis" is a crossover storyline that appeared in comic books published by DC Comics in 2008, primarily the seven-issue miniseries of the same name written by Grant Morrison.
+"Final Crisis" is a 2008 American comics crossover storyline that ran in books published by DC Comics, consisting of an central, eponymous seven-issue miniseries written by Grant Morrison, and a number of other tie-in books.
 Originally DC announced the project as being illustrated solely by J. G. Jones; artists Carlos Pacheco, Marco Rudy and Doug Mahnke later provided art for the series.

 The storyline directly follows DC Universe #0 after the conclusion of the 51-issue Countdown to Final Crisis weekly limited series.
 Promotion about the limited series describes its story as "the day evil won".
 The series deals with alien villain Darkseid's plot to overthrow reality, and the subsequent death and corruption of various DC characters and their universe.